 It’s hardly a simple task, but one we are up to.
 Having helped quadruple their online sales in the UK, we are now ramping up North America and the rest of the world.

-In my line of work, each visit is valuable due to the specialized nature of the field.
-Instead of prioritizing quantity, we put more emphasis on the quality of inquiries.
+Each visit to Nautilus’ website is valuable, due to the specialised nature of their field.
+Instead of prioritising quantity, we put more emphasis on generating high-quality inquiries.

 Through our analysis, we identified specific keywords that were highly effective in generating leads for Nautilus.
-To capitalize on this, we created two separate websites catering to different audiences and tailored them to different sets of keyword clusters.
+To capitalise on this, we created two separate websites catering to different audiences, tailoring them to different sets of keyword clusters.

 Tree houses and climbing frames are really easy to share, every family loves some active play.
 However, for Gardenatics we needed to make sure that we selected the right strategies for the right platforms.